City of Hope’s World Diabetes Day Panel

 Amy noted that insulin pens are also advancing quickly as more Smart Pens are hitting the market, giving people with type 1 and type 2 diabetes (T1Ds and T2Ds) who are currently on multiple daily injections (MDI) more ability to record their dosages and other data, as many pens are linked to their own apps.

 What does the future of diabetes look like?

 “The things that excite me the most,” Rae said, “Are things like smart insulin.”

-The concept behind smart insulin is a once-daily injection that would respond to glucose levels and activate when levels become too high or respond accordingly when too low.
+The concept behind smart insulin is a once-daily injection that would respond to blood glucose levels and activate when blood glucose levels become too high or respond accordingly when too low.

 Amy took care to give credit where credit is due when it comes to continuous glucose monitors (CGMs), which she acknowledged were still relatively new.
 In an ideal world, she hopes that CGMs become a “standard of care” for newly-diagnosed patients: “They’re getting smaller, which I think will make them more mainstream.”

-“30% to 40% of American adults could be considered to be Prediabetic and the majority of them do not know it,” Dr. Thurmond said.
+“30 percent to 40 percent of American adults could be considered to be prediabetic and the majority of them do not know it,” Dr. Thurmond said.
 “Prediabetes is their last opportunity.
-If you can resolve that, cure your Prediabetes, you aren’t going to get Type 2 diabetes.
+If you can resolve that, cure your prediabetes, you aren’t going to get type 2 diabetes.
 That’s a cure.”

 The panel closed out the event by answering a range of insightful questions from the audience such as the true definition of a “cure,” for diabetes, and for the researchers.